slashparity/git-probe/README.md

 python3 gitprobe.py -r -c "iam.gserviceaccount.com"
 ```

-This command searches for "edreams" or "edreamsodigeo" in repositories and code.
+This command searches for "keywords" in repositories and code.

 -r: Search in repositories.
 -c: Search in code.